-The Solicitor General oversees civil appeals involving the State and has the authority to decide whether the State should appeal a case to the Florida Supreme Court, United States Supreme Court, or the Eleventh Circuit Court of Appeal, as well as the authority to decide whether the State should file or join an amicus brief in state or federal court, primarily the Florida Supreme Court and United States Supreme Court.
+The Solicitor General oversees civil and criminal appeals involving the State and has the authority to decide whether the State should appeal a case to the Florida Supreme Court, United States Supreme Court, or the Eleventh Circuit Court of Appeal, as well as the authority to decide whether the State should file or join an amicus brief in state or federal court, primarily the Florida Supreme Court and United States Supreme Court.

 The Solicitor General reviews each petition for review filed in the Florida Supreme Court to determine whether the case involves an issue of statewide importance in which the State should be involved.
 When such a case is identified, the Solicitor General researches the legal and policy issues implicated in the case and consults with potentially affected State agencies.
 The Solicitor General will then determine whether the State should intervene in the case or appear as amicus curiae.

 The Solicitor General also monitors those cases in the Attorney General’s Office that involve the constitutionality of a statute, the interpretation of a constitutional provision, the functions of government, or other matter of great public interest.
 In cases that will likely progress to the Florida Supreme Court, the Solicitor General provides input at the trial and intermediate appellate courts to ensure that the case is in the best posture for the Florida Supreme Court’s review.